SEO Management: Graphic of a rocket over a graph moving upward

 6. Monitor Your Performance

-Tools like Google Analytics can help you track key metrics, such as organic traffic, bounce rates, and conversions.
-Pay close attention to where traffic is coming from and where you’re losing people, as this could indicate an issue with your website’s structure or a lack of content quality.
+Pay close attention to where traffic is coming from and where you’re losing people.
+This could indicate an issue with your website’s structure or a lack of content quality.
+If you aren’t sure why people are leaving, heatmap tools like Hotjar can identify areas of friction.

 7. Keep Up With SEO News